GD(LOCAL) - COMMUNITY EXPRESSION AND USE OF COLLEGE FACILITIES

 A community member or organization authorized to use College District facilities shall be charged a fee for the use of designated facilities.

-The Board shall establish and publish a schedule of fees based on the cost of the physical operation of the facilities, as well as any applicable personnel costs for supervision, custodial services, food services, security, and technology services.
+The Board shall establish and publish a schedule of fees based on the cost of the physical operation of the facilities, as well as any applicable personnel costs for supervision, custodial services, food services, security, insurance costs, and technology services.
+The charges shall be paid directly to the College District at least three business days before the event/use of the facility.

 Fees shall not be charged when College District buildings are used for public meetings sponsored by state or local governmental agencies.